 Job Overview:

-The Director of Litigation serves as the primary legal advisor for the North Carolina Justice Center.
+The Director of Litigation is responsible for providing oversight and direction for the litigation work of the North Carolina Justice Center to ensure that our litigation effectively furthers the NC Justice Center’s mission, and the goals and objectives set for our work and that we provide the highest quality representation to our clients.
 The NC Justice Center is a leading nonprofit dedicated to eliminating poverty in North Carolina by ensuring that every household has access to the resources, services, and fair treatment needed to achieve economic security.
-The Director ensures legal compliance, mitigates risk, and supports the NC Justice Center mission by providing strategic legal counsel on governance, employment laws, contracts, policy advocacy, and regulatory matters.
-The Director plays a key role in safeguarding the legal integrity of the organization while supporting its advocacy, litigation, and operational goals.
 Effective performance of this job requires a person who is an effective communicator and passionate about fostering a positive workplace culture.

 Key Responsibilities: